jpilorget/dm-eyf/checklist.md

 ### 1.3 Create new ratios and proportions

-* Build ratios with regressions written in C++ (they're way faster than R code) and actual variables.
+* Create ratios and proportions in R for present month.

-* Add previous months (6?) variables.
+* Build ratios with regressions written in C++ (they're way faster than R code) for previous (6?) months.

 ### 1.4 Binning/bucketing

 * Develop ranks for selected features.

-* LightGBM already discretize some variables (into 256 categories).
+* LightGBM already discretizes some variables (into 256 categories).

 ### 1.5 Reframe numerical quantities